Tarpon Club Isla Holbox

 Methods: Most guests target tarpon with fly gear, though spinning tackle is also highly effective.

-Boats: Fishing is done from 18- to 23-foot flats-style pangas powered by 50-horsepower motors.
+Boats: Fishing is done from 18- to 23-foot flats-style pangas with 50-HP motors.
 Each boat accommodates one to two anglers and includes an English-speaking guide.

 Guides: The guiding team is led by Sandflea, a legendary head guide with more than 30 years of experience, who personally trains and oversees the staff.